SlideRuleEarth/sliderule-python/README.md

 ## III.
 Reference and User's Guide

-Please see our [Read the Docs](https://sliderule-python.readthedocs.io) page for reference and user's guide material.
+Please see our [documentation](http://icesat2sliderule.org/rtd/) page for reference and user's guide material.

 ## IV.
 Licensing